george-simon/python-challenge/README.md

 Both of these challenges encompass a real-world situation in analyzing banking data and helping a rural town modernize its vote counting process.

 ### Part I - PyBank
-During part one I was tasked with creating a Python script for analyzing a financial data set called, budget_data.csv.
+During part one I was tasked with creating a Python script for analyzing a financial data set called *budget_data.csv*.
 The dataset is composed of two columns: Date and Profit/Losses.

 The Python script that analyzes the financial data was supposed to calculate each of the following:
 * The total number of months included in the dataset